 - Native people moved toward the Great Lakes about 12,000 years ago.

-- In the early sixteen century, Étienne Brûlé was the first European to explore the Great Lakes.
+- In the early 16th century, Étienne Brûlé was the first European to explore the Great Lakes.

-- In the seventeen century, the system of the Great Lakes was controlled by the French, who traded furs with Native Americans.
+- In the seventeenth century, the system of the Great Lakes was controlled by the French, who traded furs with Native Americans.

 - US and British armies made a treaty to demobilize ships in 1818.

-- In 1825 The Erie Canal was opened, and in 1842 the Canadian-US border was drawn across the Great Lakes.
+- 1825 The Erie Canal opened, and in 1842, the Canadian-US border was drawn across the Great Lakes.

 - Overfishing in the early 1800s and 1900s resulted in the extension of many fish species, including the Grayling trout.

-- The Boundary Water Treaty was signed between the US, Britain, and Canada to share and protect water in the Great Lakes.
+- The US, Britain, and Canada signed the Boundary Waters Treaty to share and protect water in the Great Lakes.

 It is the scenery of many honeymoons or family photos.
-Niagara Falls is where the water begins in Lake Superior, Michigan, Huron, and Erie plunge and makes its way to Lake Ontario.
+Niagara Falls is where the water begins in Lake Superior, Michigan, Huron, and Erie plunge and reaches Lake Ontario.

 This island has been a popular tourist destination for over 150 years.
 Stunning vistas and rolling forests enhance their beauty.
 It is a great place to enjoy a scenic carriage ride and explore the fort and the many historical buildings.